nvda-es/devguides_translation/original_docs/nvdaPy3.md

 ### For testers:

-Nothing yet, as transition hasn't begun.
+Nothing yet, as broad testing hasn't begun.

 ### For translators: